 804 E. Douglas

 None at this time

 Central Library Relocation - Project bid and awarded to Dondlinger Construction.
-Approximately 1/2 of SOG completed, with under slab rough in continuing.
-Structural steel progressing and site work/utilities continue.
-Pre-cast concrete panels selected/approved and erection to begin approximately mid-November.
+100% of SOG completed, structural steel progressing and site work/utilities continue.
+Pre-cast concrete panels selected/approved and erection to begin approximately end of December.